-Once data is written into the CRCWDAT MSb (as defined by PLEN), the value of VWORD (CRCCON<12:8>) increments by one.
-The serial shifter starts shifting data into the CRC engine when CRCGO = 1 and VWORD > 0.
-When the MSb is shifted out, VWORD decrements by one.
-The serial shifter continues shifting until the VWORD reaches 0.
-Therefore, for a given value of PLEN, it will take (PLEN + 1) VWORD number of clock cycles to complete the CRC calculations.
+Once data is written into the CRCWDAT MSb (as defined by PLEN), the value of VWORD<4:0> (CRCCON<12:8>) increments by one.
+When CRCGO = 1 and VWORD > 0, a word of data to be shifted is moved from the FIFO into the shift engine.
+When the data word moves from the FIFO to the shift engine, the VWORD bits decrement by one.
+The serial shifter continues to receive data from the FIFO, shifting until the VWORD bits reach 0.
+The last bit of data will be shifted through the CRC module (PLEN + 1)/2 clock cycles after the VWORD bits reach 0.
+This is when the module is completed with the CRC calculation.

+Therefore, for a given value of PLEN, it will take (PLEN + 1)/2 VWORD number of clock cycles to complete the CRC calculations.

-When VWORD reaches 8 (or 16), the CRCFUL bit will be set.
-When VWORD reaches 0, the CRCMPT bit will be set.
+When VWORD<4:0> reach 8 (or 16), the CRCFUL bit will be set.
+When VWORD<4:0> reach 0, the CRCMPT bit will be set.